-When designing data store, it might be a good idea to separate storage and query (and maybe index) layers.
+When designing a data store, it might be a good idea to separate storage and query (and maybe index) layers.

 Besides creating a clear separation of concerns, this allows running queries on nodes that do not have whole data (only index is needed).
 This also allows offloading data to cheaper storage like s3.